-The NBRC Clinical Simulation Exam (CSE)-SAE will be purchased from Applied Measurement Professionals from fees the students paid to SPC during registration this semester.
-The NBRC self-assessment examination will be administered under conditions similar to actual testing conditions.
-The testing date is Wednesday May 3rd from 9:00 AM to 12:00 PM in Building 8, Room 823.
-There will be no make-up for the final examination.
+The NBRC Therapist Multiple-Choice -SAE (Self-Assessment Examination) TMC mock exam will be purchased from Applied Measurement Professionals from fees the students paid to SPC during registration this semester.
+The NBRC self-assessment examinations will be administered under conditions similar to actual testing conditions.
+A calculator may be used on final exam.
+The testing date is Wednesday May 7th in Building 8 computer lab from 1:00PM to 4:00 PM.
+If the student does not pass the TMC SAE (adjusted score of 75% or higher), he/she will be given another opportunity to take this examination at his/her own expense during Finals Week.
+The testing date and time for the 2nd Multiple-Choice SAE will be posted on Blackboard.

-The following is the guideline for the adjusted score for the CSE-SAE:
+The following is the guideline for the adjusted score: